NutcoinOrg/nuts/README.md

 )
 ```

+Click on `write` button to launch the call.

-**WARNING: It is not recommended to (un)wrap more than 100 NUTS NFTS in order not to get running out of gas errors.**
+**WARNING: It is not recommended to (un)wrap more than 100 NUTS NFTS in order not to get 'running out of gas' errors.**